scotws/TaliForth2/docs/manual.md

 The processing is different for regular, immediate, and postponed words, with special handling required for the word `does>`.
 These are all covered below, with examples.
 Take each word in the definition, determine which type of word it is, and then follow the steps outlined below for that word type.

+Once the word has been converted, a dictionary header needs to be added for it in headers.asm.
+This process is covered in detail at the end of this section.

 #### Processing Regular (Non-Immediate) Words

 If the definition word you are processing is not immediate (you can check this with `see`, eg. `see dup` and make sure the IM flag is 0) then it just translates into a JSR to the xt (execution token) of that word.
 The xt is just a label that begins with `xt_` followed by the name (spelled out, in the case of numbers and symbols) of the word.